Vi Hart

-Early life and education

-Hart is the child of mathematical sculptor George W. Hart, and received a degree in music at Stony Brook University.
-Hart identifies as "gender agnostic"; in a video released in 2015, they spoke about their lack of gender identity—including lacking non-binary identities such as agender—and their attitude to gendered terms such as pronouns as a "linguistic game" that they were not interested in playing.
-They indicated that they have no preference and do not care which pronouns they are called by.

 Career

 Hart's career as a mathematics popularizer began in 2010 with a video series about "doodling in math class".
-After these recreational mathematics videos — which introduced topics like fractal dimensions — grew popular, they were featured in The New York Times and on National Public Radio, eventually gaining the support of the Khan Academy and making videos for the educational site as their "Resident Mathemusician".
-Many of Hart's videos combined mathematics and music, such as "Twelve tones", which was called "deliriously and delightfully profound" by Salon.
+After these recreational mathematics videos—which introduced topics like fractal dimensions—grew popular, Hart was featured in The New York Times and on National Public Radio, eventually gaining the support of the Khan Academy and making videos for it as its "Resident Mathemusician".
+Many of Hart's videos combine mathematics and music, such as Twelve tones, which Salon called "deliriously and delightfully profound".

 Together with Henry Segerman, Hart wrote "The Quaternion Group as a Symmetry Group", which was included in the anthology The Best Writing on Mathematics 2015.

-In 2014, Hart founded a research group called eleVR, with Emily Eifler and Andrea Hawksley, to research virtual reality (VR).
-The group created VR videos, and had also collaborated on educational computer games.
-They created the game Hypernom, where the player has to eat part of 4 dimensional polytopes which are stereographically projected into 3D and viewed using a virtual reality headset.
+In 2014, Hart, M Eilo, and Andrea Hawksley founded the research group eleVR to research virtual reality (VR).
+The group created VR videos and also collaborated on educational computer games.
+It created the game Hypernom, where the player has to eat part of 4 dimensional polytopes that are stereographically projected into 3D and viewed with a virtual reality headset.
 In June, eleVR released an open source web video player that worked with the Oculus Rift.
 In the same year Hart created the playable blog post Parable of the Polygons with Nicky Case.
 The game was based on economist Thomas Schelling's Dynamic Models of Segregation.
 In May 2016, eleVR joined Y Combinator Research (YCR) as part of the Human Advancement Research Community (HARC) project, in which Hart was listed as a Principal Investigator.

-As of 2020, Hart is a Senior Research Project Manager at Microsoft.